#60: How to Stop Toy Store Meltdowns and Keep Your Home Clutter-Free

 When you really think about it, you probably know your top 3 problem areas if you EXCLUDE the whole house needing a revamp or total gut.
 Whether gutting the whole house or revamping it aren’t in your budget yet or not at all… The idea of decluttering and reorganizing your home sounds like a dream AND a dread at the same time.
 You need help.

 For one thing, when you do, there’s no judgment.
-And we’re here TO HELP YOU gain back your peace of mind so that YOU are FREE to focus on what’s most important to you.
+We’re here TO HELP YOU gain back your peace of mind, so that YOU are FREE to focus on what’s most important to you.
 How amazing does that sound?

 But first, there are a few things you need to know before hiring a professional organizer such as: